This page contains a list of frequently asked questions and their answers.

 Whilst male and female students under 18 years old are housed in the same buildings, their rooms are almost always on separate corridors and/or staircases.
 If you have any questions about a particular location, please contact us.

 All our programmes take place in a secure environment.
 Our students are supervised 24 hours a day by campus staff.
-All students must check-in regularly during the day: at roll-call at breakfast; at their morning classes; in the afternoon for lessons, workshops or activities; at dinner and in the evening before curfew.
+All students must check-in regularly during the day: at breakfast roll-call; at their morning classes; in the afternoon for lessons, workshops or activities; at dinner and in the evening before curfew.
 All campuses have a curfew.

 Each campus office has its own safe where students may deposit items of value such as passports, travel documents, bank cards etc.